sbojorge/peachesncream/README.md

 Links to social media and those related to the app:
  * Home
  * Sign up
- * Sign in <!-- currently there's a 'page not found' message when already registered user trys to log in -->
+ * Sign in
  * Create list
  * Add list
+ * Edit list
+ * Delete list

-  work as expected
+ all of them work as expected.

 * Accesibility